 Once you’ve tried out a few of these strategies, keep a list of what seems to work best so you can add them to your toolbox.

 #8 Up The Ante If You Need To

-Ok, let’s say so you’ve done all the above and still are finding it challenging to get your son/daughter motivated to spend time on the toilet.
+Ok, let’s say so you’ve done all the above and still are finding it challenging to start potty training your son or daughter.

 You’ve even had some success with your little one using the bathroom, but then things start to stall.

 What do you do?